 And finally 2 cups cooked rice and 2 Tablespoons gluten-free Tamari or soy sauce (dish will not be GF if using soy sauce) round it all out.
 Day old rice actually works better than fresh in fried rice, so use leftovers from a meal earlier in the week if you’ve got it.

 I had cooked a bunch of this long-grain brown rice to accompany a healthy orange chicken recipe I was working on a couple days ago, but it absolutely sucked so I had a ton leftover. #whenlifehandsyoulemons

 Add the seasoned chicken to the hot oil then stir fry until it’s cooked all the way through, about 3-4 minutes.
-If you had leftover chopped chicken, just skip this step!

 Remove the chicken to a plate, heat 1 more teaspoon oil, then add the frozen veggies and green onions to the wok.
 Stir fry until they’re tender, about 1-1/2 minutes, then add the minced garlic and cook for another 30 seconds.